 The Valley Water Board approved the Engineer's Report and adopted the California Environmental Quality Act (CEQA) Mitigated Negative Declaration (MND) in May 2017.

 Key Performance Indicators for the Safe, Clean Water Program

-Restore transmission pipelines to full operating capacity of 37 cfs from Anderson Reservoir.
+Restore transmission pipelines ability to operate at the full capacity of 37 cfs from Anderson Reservoir.

 Restore ability to deliver 20 cfs to Madrone Channel.